 The GSense400 back-illuminated sensor from GPixel is widely recognised to suffer from glow at the edges of the sensor.
 This glow manifests as false signal and is exposure dependent.
 To date, the effect has forced camera manufacturers to either limit the usable region of the sensor to an array size notably smaller than the native 2048 x 2048 full resolution, or alternatively to impose a severe 30 millisecond restriction on the maximum exposure length that is permitted by the camera.
 Either way this fundamentally restricts performance and usefulness across a range of applications, either through field of view limitation or through sensitivity limitation.

-Andor have studied and characterised this sensor issue in detail and have developed and implemented a unique anti-glow technology to tackle this problem.
-The figure below shows a dark image of the GSense 400 back-illuminated sensor with and without anti-glow technology – the difference it makes is stark and has enabled Andor to open up the full 2048 x2048 array, while also allowing exposure times up to 20 seconds.
+Andor have studied and characterised this sensor issue in detail and have developed and implemented a unique anti-glow technology to tackle this problem for the Sona 4.2B-11.
+The figure below shows a dark image of the GSense 400 back-illuminated sensor with and without anti-glow technology – the difference it makes is stark and has enabled Andor to open up the full 2048 x2048 array, while also greatly extending the exposure time.

 Magnifying Coupler Unit (MCU)